KazaiMazai/SwiftletModel/README.md

         try save(\.$replyTo, inverse: \.$replies, to: &context)
         try save(\.$viewedBy, to: &context)
     }

+    /**
+    Delete method defines the detele strategy for the current entity
+    - We may want to `delete(...)` related entities recursively to implement a cascade deletion.
+    - If we need to just nullify relation, `detach(...)` is an equivalent of it.

+    Depending on the relation type
+    inverse relation kaypath may be reqiured.
+    */

     func delete(from context: inout Context) throws {
         try delete(\.$attachment, inverse: \.$message, from: &context)